altaga/Facemask-Detector-ZCU104/README.md

         - IMG#
         - IMG#

-La clasificacion que buscamos lograr con esta CNN es la siguiente.
+The classification that we seek to achieve with this CNN is the following:

 <img src="https://i.ibb.co/Sc74RBS/image.png" width="1000">

 ## **Train Environment Setup**

-Para realizar el entrenamiento de la red neuronal correctamente es necesario utilizar el environment que nos ofrece Xilinx para AI adaptado a modelos enfocados para DPU el cual se ejecuta en Ubuntu 18.04.3.
+To perform the neural network training correctly, it is necessary to use the environment that Xilinx offers us for AI adapted to models focused on DPU which runs on Ubuntu 18.04.3.

 http://old-releases.ubuntu.com/releases/18.04.3/

-NOTA: SOLO EN ESTA VERSION DE UBUNTU ES COMPATIBLE EL ENVIROMENT, UNA VEZ INSTALES LA MAQUINA VIRTUAL NO ACTUALICES NADA, YA QUE NO PODRAS USAR EL ENVIROMENT Y TENDRAS QUE INSTALAR TODO DENUEVO.
+NOTE: ONLY IN THIS UBUNTU VEERSION IS ENVIROMENT COMPATIBLE, ONCE YOU INSTALL THE VIRTUAL MACHINE, DO NOT UPDATE ANYTHING, SINCE YOU WILL NOT BE ABLE TO USE THE ENVIROMENT AND YOU WILL HAVE TO INSTALL EVERYTHING AGAIN.

 <img src="https://i.ibb.co/pnjvwMm/image.png" width="1000">

-En mi caso yo utilizo una maquina con Windows 10, asi que para relizar el entranamiento tuve que utiliza una maquina virtual en VMware.
+In my case I use a machine with Windows 10, so to do the training I had to use a virtual machine in VMware.

 https://www.vmware.com/mx.html

-Dentro de las opciones para instalar el environment hay una opcion para utilizar el GPU y otra CPU, ya que utilizo la maquina virtual yo usare la instalacion de CPU.
+Within the options to install the environment there is one to use the GPU and another CPU, since I use the virtual machine I will use the CPU installation.

 https://github.com/Xilinx/Vitis-AI

-Abre el terminal de linux y escribe los siguientes comandos.
+Open the linux terminal and type the following commands.

-En la carpeta Scripts ya les deje archivos .sh con los cuales podran instalar facilmente todos los archivos necesarios, estos archivos deben de estar en la carpeta de /home para que funcionen correctamente.
+In the Scripts folder I have already left several .sh files with which you can easily install all the necessary files, these files must be in the /home folder for them to work properly.

 1. Install Docker (1 - 2 minutes) if you already have Docker go to Script 2.

         sudo bash install_docker.sh

-2. Install the Vitis (10 - 20 minutes).
+2. Install Vitis (10 - 20 minutes).

         sudo bash install_vitis.sh

-NOTA: instala solo uno de los siguientes ENV segun tu preferencia.
+NOTE: install only one of the following ENV according to your preference.

 3. Install CPU or GPU Support.

-   - Instalando CPU (20 - 30 minutes).
+   - Installing CPU (20 - 30 minutes).

            sudo bash install_cpu.sh

    OR

-   - Instalando el environment GPU (20 - 30 minutes).
+   - Installing the GPU environment (20 - 30 minutes).

            sudo bash install_gpu.sh